-In 2004, I was called to Chatham Baptist Church in Chatham, Virginia — a wonderful 157-year old congregation with a rich heritage of community ministry.
+In 2004, I was called to Chatham Baptist Church in Chatham, Virginia — a wonderful congregation founded in 1857, with a rich heritage of community ministry.

 Our town of Chatham, VA has 1200 residents, and is the county seat for Pittsylvania County located in “Southside” Virginia.
 Chatham is home to Hargrave Military Academy, which our church helped found; and, Chatham Hall, an Episcopal prep school for girls.
 Our entire community is undergoing tremendous social and economic change due to the loss of tobacco growing, and textile and furniture manufacturing.
 Individuals, organizations, and institutions have come together to reimagine this area and our church is part of that process.
 And, in the midst of all that, we still do many of the things that traditional Virginia Baptist churches do.
 So, we’re walking a fine line between reinventing ourselves, and honoring the traditions that are valuable to our members and community.